Skip to content

 chain http://${next-server}/nodes/${hostname}.ipxe || shell

-Last step for the iPXE chain is to create a file for our group of node, and link our node to this group.
+Last step for the iPXE chain is to create a file for our group of node, and link our node to this group (for example, a compute node group could need different parameters than a group of storages nodes, etc).
+We will use as example here a "storage" group.
+Note that the content of the file depends on the OS, so it is different between RHEL and Ubuntu.

 Create file /var/www/html/nodes_groups/group_storage.ipxe with the following content: